 Performance in respect of Valuation Roll and Council Tax Key Performance Indicators is reported above.
-Our 2020/21 Public Performance Report was published during 2021/22 on our web site (www.saa.gov.uk/dab-vjb/).
+Our 2021/22 Public Performance Report was published during the year on our web site (www.saa.gov.uk/dab-vib/).

 Performance Management and Planning